Monika-81/padel-pals/README.md

 In the dropdown menu on the left hand side of the navigation bar at the top, the user can reach their personal page.
 The personal page displays the username (read only) and if the user has an email adress attached to the account.
 An email adress is not required to start an account but if the user wants to connect an email account to their profile they need to verify their email as well.
 They can also leave it unverified.
 The email adress have no larger function conneted to the forum as of the features the forum displays today.

 Except for seeing their username and email adress field, the user can access all of their posts (not comments) from the profile page as well.
-Their is a list display underneeth the profile information.
+There is a list display underneath the profile information.
 If the user clicks on a list link they will be transported to the site of the post.

 <br>
 <br>